Ashton Central Swimming Club

 4.1 The Club has high expectations of its swimmers and requires them to abide by the Clubs 'Code of Conduct' which has been agreed by Committee and published on the Club website.

-4.2 Parents/Carers should address any concerns in the changing room behaviour to the Child Welfare Officer. [email protected]
+4.2 Parents/Carers should address any concerns in the changing room behaviour to the Child Protection Officer. [email protected]

 4.3 Swimmers must ensure that they vacate the changing room within 15 minutes after the closure of the session.